-They are an attempt to revive the hard-hit industry, which largely ceased worldwide after outbreaks on board but has since resumed in a few places.
+They attempt to revive the hard-hit industry, which largely ceased worldwide after outbreaks on board but has since resumed in a few places.
 Singapore’s special cruises were only open to its residents.

 The Royal Caribbean cruise ship Quantum of the Seas departed Singapore on Monday for a four-day round trip as part of a “safe cruising” pilot program announced by the country’s tourism board in October.

 |From this site: “History goes that during the War of the Pacific (1879-1880) the Morro de Arica was taken by Chilean troops in a heroic deed after only one hour of fighting against the Peruvian-Bolivian army.
 This historical feat took place on June 7, 1880, and ever since has marked the northern territorial boundaries of the country.
 Today, over one century after such an epic event, visitors only need to go up almost 200 meters rising from the sea to behold the enormous City of Arica.
 Whoever hit the summit of this morro in those days would immediately gain control of the city.
 There were many casualties.
 In a matter of minutes, almost 2 thousand soldiers from both sides lost their life.”|